How to register for courses in Nuuk

 To apply for specific courses in the Arctic Science Study Programme (ASSP), please complete the “Student Information” under “How to apply”.
 After submitting the completed form you will receive an e-mail with details on how to proceed with register for the courses and other practical information.

-The ASSP offers master’s and PhD-level courses, with everything from brief seminars to more intensive courses, and ranging from a few weeks to up to two semesters in duration.
+The ASSP offers master’s and PhD-level courses, with everything from brief seminars to more intensive courses, and ranging from a few weeks to up to one semesters in duration.
 You will find information about the courses under Arctic Science Study Programme (ASSP).
 Applicants applying for a full semester, 30 ECTS, are given priority.

 Travel to and from Nuuk